covcom/205CDE/03 Introduction to HTML5/README.md

 ### Test your understanding

-1. Generate a personal webpage of a fictitious student Jane Doe, or John Doe (or your own, if you prefer), that contains at least the information listed below.
+1. Generate a personal webpage of a fictitious student Jane Doe, or John Doe (or your own, if you prefer), that contains, at least, the information listed below.
 Use semantic elements when applicable.

     - personal data (first names, family name, date of birth)
     - image
     - short introduction
-    - hobbies listed, links for further information provided
+    - hobbies listed, links to further information provided
     - courses passed (name, date, grade), in tabular format
     - contact data